substratum/documentation/BuildingSubstratum.md

 In order to contribute any changes to Substratum, you will need to know how to build the APK.
 This can be done in two ways: Android Studio or the command line.

+A note about these APKs: these should only be used for testing purposes since they are debug APKs (i.e. not signed with the official keys, meaning that they cannot be installed over a Play Store version).
+They should not be included in ROMs unless you are willing to build every time there is a new commit.
+We will also not provide support for debug APKs.

 # Android Studio

 ### 1. Grab the latest copy of Android Studio